- Staff Roster

-A student who receives a bus referral must have it signed by both the school principal and the parents.
+If a student receives a bus referral, parents/guardians will be notified.
 A child who receives a third citation will receive a one-week bus suspension.
 Additional citations may result in the permanent loss of bus riding privileges.

 Remember: The school grounds are not supervised before 8:15 a.m. or after 3:05 p.m. on school days and NO SUPERVISION is provided on days when school is not in session.

 - When the whistle blows to end recess, students will freeze and await further instructions.
 If the whistle is blown again students are to quickly place all recess equipment in the ball cart and line up.

 - Students will follow the directions of the teacher on duty.

 - Students will respect others and equipment (use the equipment for its designed purpose).

 - Students will cooperate with others.

 - Students will share all equipment and take turns on all equipment.

 - When playing a game, the next person in line is the judge.
 Students must abide by the judge’s decision.